STOWouters/phileMathJax/README.md

 ## Examples
-Drop the markdown files in the `examples` directory in the `content` dir, so you can view it in your browser, or peek into the source for how-to.
+For the impatients, you can check out the [short live demo][].
+Otherwise you can drop the markdown files from the `examples` directory in your `content` folder, so you can view it in your browser, or peek into the source for how-to.

 ## Contributing